webtoolsgroup/InstantWP/README.md

 	This opens PHPMyAdmin in your default browser so that you can administrate the underlying MySQL database.
 The user is 'root' with a blank password.

 * About and Documentation open the documentation.

+* The Advanced button opens the InstantWP web based control panel that contains links to SSH and SFTP shortcuts, amongst other things.

 ## Downloads and Releases